dotnet/dotnet-docker/samples/complexapp/README.md

 ## Running tests

 There are many ways to run automated tests against your projects.
-[Running Tests with Docker](../run-tests-in-sdk-container.md) is one example that covers running this sample's tests using the separate executable test stage in the [Dockerfile](./Dockerfile).
+[Running Tests with Docker](../run-tests-in-sdk-container.md) is one example that covers running this sample's tests using the separate executable test stage in the [`complexapp` Dockerfile](./Dockerfile).

 ## More Samples